Chymyst/chymyst-core/docs/chymyst05.md

 `JoinRun` goes beyond this limitation, since reactions in `JoinRun` are values created at run time.
 For instance, we could create an array of molecules and reactions, where the size of the array is determined at run time.

-However, reactions will not be activated until a reaction site is made by calling `join`, which we can only do once.
+However, reactions will not be activated until a reaction site is made by calling `site`, which we can only do once.
 (We cannot write a second reaction site using an input molecule that is already bound to a previous reaction site.
 More generally, we cannot modify a reaction site once it has been written.)

 For this reason, reaction sites in `JoinRun` are still static in an important sense.